djensenius/Backfire/index.md

 **Will this work on Android?**

-No
+No.

 **Will this ever support Android?**

 Almost certainly not, it's built using Apple technologies like CloudKit.
 If you are feeling ambitious, I'm more than happy to have contributors!

+**Is there a macOS version?**

+I don't recommend riding your electric skateboard while holding a Mac, but yes.
+A version will be up to view your rides.

+**How can I use it?**

+Contact me for a TestFlight beta.

 ### Support or Contact